Information technology in Sri Lanka

 Information technology in Sri Lanka refers to business process outsourcing, knowledge process outsourcing, software development, IT Services, and IT education in Sri Lanka.
 Sri Lanka is always ranked among the top 50 outsourcing destinations by AT Kearney, and Colombo and ranked among "Top 20 Emerging Cities" by Global Services Magazine.
-The export revenue of this industry grew from USD 213 million in 2007 to USD 1.2 billion in 2021.
+The export revenue of this industry grew from US$213 million in 2007 to US$1.2 billion in 2021.

 History

 For the purpose of developing IT in Sri Lanka, Computer Society of Sri Lanka was started in 1976.
 Sri Lanka's IT, KPO/BPO industry has a short span of history starting around 2000.
 IT/BPO sector has been identified as a priority sector for economic development in the country.

 Business process outsourcing

 Sri Lanka is an offshore development center and Joint venture hub for several Fortune 500 companies from North America, UK, Australia, Sweden, Norway and Japan.
 Well known customers of Sri Lankan BPO industry include Google, J.P.
 Morgan & Co, Microsoft, Emirates, Infor and Qatar Airways.